KarimJedda/cybergov/README.md

 └── vote_receipt.json 		# TX hash and result from the on-chain vote
 ```

 network will be one of polkadot, kusama, paseo.
-These files will be publicly accessible.
+These files will be publicly accessible but served through a CDN.

 The metadata.json serves us as a barebones state machine.